Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Introduction

 In the past decade, (artificial) neural networks and machine learning tools have surfaced as game-changing technologies across numerous fields, resolving an array of challenging problems.
 Examples include image recognition \cite{lecun2015deep,krizhevsky2017imagenet}, playing the game go \cite{silver2016mastering}, protein folding \cite{jumper2021highly}, and large language models such as GPT3 \cite{brown2020language}.

 Given these impressive results, it is reasonable to envision the potential of neural networks (NNs) for the numerical solution of partial differential equations (PDEs) or other scientific computing problems.
-There has been significant work in this direction \cite{brunton2016discovering,pathak2018model,he2018relu,fan2019multiscale,vlachas2020backpropagation,qi2020using,wu2020enforcing,kochkov2021machine,khoo2021solving,chen2021bamcafe,chen2021reduced,gottwald2021combining,hu2021structure,zepeda2021deep,ding2022coupling,engquist2022generalized,kaneda2022deep,schneider2022ensemble,gregory2023deep,horenko2023cheap,linot2023stabilized,park2023near}.
+There has been significant work in this direction \cite{brunton2016discovering,pathak2018model,HeLiXuZh:2020,fan2019multiscale,vlachas2020backpropagation,qi2020using,wu2020enforcing,kochkov2021machine,khoo2021solving,chen2021bamcafe,chen2021reduced,chen2021solving,gottwald2021combining,hu2021structure,TaRa:2021,zepeda2021deep,ding2022coupling,dehoop2022cost,engquist2022generalized,kaneda2022deep,schneider2022ensemble,yu2022data,darcy2023one,gregory2023deep,horenko2023cheap,linot2023stabilized,park2023near,batlle2024kernel,bruna2024neural}.
 As examples, we mention two major groups -- (1) neural networks as function approximators, (2) neural networks as operator approximators.

 The first type of these methods uses neural networks to approximate the solution of PDEs.
-Examples include Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics,mishra2021physics,lu2022solving} and Deep Ritz methods \cite{yu2018deep}.
-These methods have demonstrated promising results, especially in the realm of high-dimensional problems or inverse problems, since they seem to bypass the notorious `curse of dimensionality', potentially attributable to the neural network's efficient approximation capabilities in high-dimensional spaces \cite{han2017deep,han2018solving}.
+Examples include Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics,mishra2021physics,lu2022solving,cuomo2022scientific} and Deep Ritz methods \cite{yu2018deep}.
+These methods have demonstrated promising results, especially in the realm of high-dimensional problems or inverse problems, since they seem to bypass the notorious `curse of dimensionality', potentially attributable to the neural network's efficient approximation capabilities in high-dimensional spaces \cite{han2017deep,han2018solving,MoYaDu:2021}.

 While the potential advantages are promising, it remains uncertain if the aforementioned methods have a real advantage over traditional algorithms, such as finite element-type methods, when addressing many classic PDEs.
 A crucial factor contributing to this uncertainty stems from the complex optimization problems and error landscapes—often non-convex—introduced by neural networks due to their hidden layers and non-linear activation functions.
-This complexity becomes particularly notable when considering that many of these PDEs are linear in nature, including Maxwell's equations, radiative transfer, linear elasticity, and acoustic waves.
-Contrarily, neural networks are inherently non-linear representations.
-This disparity can complicate the optimization process, resulting in slow training or inadequate error reduction throughout the training phase, due to the intricate error landscape of the optimization function.